‘Disciplined thought precedes disciplined action.’

-One of the biggest mistakes that athletes make is that they enter a basketball practice or training regiment without predetermining what their intention will be for that workout.
-In turn though, where we often fail as coaches is in not requiring that athletes to begin with a set intention.
+One of the biggest mistakes that athletes make is entering a basketball practice or training session without predetermining what their intention will be for that workout.
+Similarly, where we often fail as coaches is in not requiring that athletes to begin with a set intention.

 Having a clearly articulation and visualized goal for any practice is a discipline that is developed in thought first.
 From that, it translates to action.